zaphosting/docs/docs/vserver-vnc.md

 ## Use of VNC
-The VNC web client can be found in the vServer / Rootserver dashboard.
+The VNC web client can be found in the VPS / Root server dashboard.
 To do this, click on the serial console option in the tools section of the administration and then open the VNC connection via the **Start VNC tunnel** button.

 ![image](https://user-images.githubusercontent.com/13604413/159184892-dd8a52a0-8d0c-4edc-aec0-7388cc9c489f.png)